gurinina/2025_IntroR_and_RStudio/lessons/03-introR-syntax-and-data-structures.md

 list1 <- list(species, df, number)
 ```

 We see `list1` appear within the Data section of our environment as a list of 3 components or variables.
-If we click on the blue circle with a triangle in the middle, it's not quite as interpretable as it was for data frames.

-Essentially, each component is preceded by a colon.
-The first colon give the `species` vector, the second colon precedes the `df` data frame, with the dollar signs indicating the different columns, the last colon gives the single value, `number`.

-If I click on `list1`, it opens a tab where you can explore the contents a bit more, but it's still not super intuitive.
 The easiest way to view small lists is to print to the console.

 Let's type list1 and print to the console by running it.